Josef Weinheber: Life

 Brought up in an orphanage, Weinheber was, before his authorial career, a casual labourer, and from 1911 to 1918 a postal service worker.
 In 1919 he made contributions to the newspaper The Musket.
 In 1918 he left the Roman Catholic Church became agnostic.
 In 1927 Weinheber became Protestant, however on October 26, 1944 he became Roman Catholic again.

 In 1920 his first volume of lyric poetry appeared, Der einsame Mensch (The Solitary Man).
 Weinheber was principally under the literary influence of Rainer Maria Rilke, Anton Wildgans and Karl Kraus.
 He was on friendly terms with his author-colleagues Mirko Jelusich and Robert Hohlbaum.
 From 1931 until 1933 and from 1944 until his death, Weinheber was a member of the Nazi Party.
 He had strong anti-Semitic beliefs, and thought the Jews were responsible for his lack of recognition.
 An example is a letter in 1933 to Jelusich, an Austrian Nazi culture official: "It's not my fault that the Jews keep silent about me... that for 20 years they have prevented me from coming into prominence and making a name for myself.”
 In the same letter he offered to make his "talents as an artist available to the [Nazi] movement," and asked Jelusich to find an appropriate place for him in it.
-Weinheber held positions in various Nazi cultural organizations designed not only to communicate the ideology but also to help the career of Nazi artists.
+Weinheber held positions in various Nazi cultural organizations designed not only to explain ideology but also help the careers of Nazi artists.

 With the publication of his volume of poems Adel und Untergang (Nobility and Ruin), he became one of the most distinguished poets of his time.
 Especially admired was the volume Wien wörtlich (Vienna Verbatim), which is partially written in Viennese dialect.
 However, the forty odes comprising the cycle "Zwischen Göttern und Dämonen" (Between Gods and Demons) of 1938 are considered his poetical masterpiece.